 bScores on the ECOG scale range from 0 (no disability) to 5 (death).

-cOne patient was found to have a false-positive Qiagen test and received chemotherapy.
+cOne patient was found to have a false-positive Qiagen test results and received chemotherapy.

 dPatients could have both FGFR3 mutations and gene fusions.